 Potting And Caring For Your Lotus

-Your Lotus will be packed in paper in a plastic bag with an identifying label.
+Your lotus will be packed in damp paper in a plastic bag with an identifying label.
 Carefully unpack it as soon as possible after arrival.
-The growing points on Lotus plants are extremely fragile.
-If these get damaged they will not re-sprout and if none of the growing points can sprout the plant will die, so please unwrap and handle your Lotus with great care at all times.
+The growing points on lotus plants, where the shoots emerge, are quite brittle and fragile.
+If these snap off they will not re-sprout and if none of the growing points can sprout the plant will die, so please unwrap and handle your lotus with great care at all times.

 The lotus should ideally be planted up immediately.
 If you can't do this, place it in a container of water, large enough to fully accommodate it, outside but in a frost-free place, until you are able to pot it up.

 The lotus tuber should be planted in a round container, as the growing points may be damaged by growing into corners.
 Do not use an open mesh basket such as a traditional aquatic basket, as the growing points will get stuck in the holes in this - use a solid container.
 The growing container needs to be large - we recommend something at least 45 - 90cm (18 - 36 inches) in diameter and at least 15cm (6 inches) deep.
 Black containers are best, as these absorb sunlight and warm up the plants in spring more quickly.